 CLIRenderer displays the result

-Core/Input/HotkeyCommand.swift.Core/Input/ActionCatalog.swift (title, keywords, category, layout compatibility, default binding).
-This is the source of truth for the command palette and default bindings.Core/Controller/CommandHandler.swift — set the right LayoutCompatibility so the guard accepts it under the active layout.
-Mutations must reach the world through WorkspaceManager.recordReconcileEvent, never by touching WindowModel/engines directly.IPC/IPCCommandRouter.swift and the manifest (OmniWMIPC/IPCAutomationManifest.swift); add the CLI name in OmniWMCtl/CLIParser.swift.OmniWMIPC/IPCModels.swift.IPC/IPCQueryRouter.swift from live WMController/WorkspaceManager state.OmniWMCtl/, and the descriptor in IPCAutomationManifest.swift.Core/Config/SettingsStore.swift (give it a didSet that calls scheduleSave() if it should persist).WMController.applyPersistedSettings() or the consuming handler.Sources/OmniWM/UI/.SettingsExport.swift, CanonicalTOMLConfig.swift, SettingsTOMLCodec.swift. settings.toml is the only settings source of truth — verify it survives encode/decode.
-Operational/runtime state (updater timestamps, restore catalog, palette mode) belongs in RuntimeStateStore (runtime-state.json), not the TOML.Core/Layout/Niri/ or Core/Layout/Dwindle/.NiriLayoutEngine+*.swift extension (+ColumnOps, +Sizing, +TabbedMode, +WindowOps, +WorkspaceOps, +Animation, …); navigation is in NiriNavigation.swift, constraint solving in NiriConstraintSolver.swift.withEngineBuildScope — the engines assert otherwise.
+Core/Input/HotkeyCommand.swift.Core/Input/ActionCatalog.swift (title, keywords, category, layout compatibility, default binding, and visibility).
+This is the source of truth for command metadata and shortcut assignability; .unassignable specs are omitted from default bindings while retaining metadata for non-hotkey command surfaces.Core/Controller/CommandHandler.swift — set the right LayoutCompatibility so the guard accepts it under the active layout.
+Mutations must reach the world through WorkspaceManager.recordReconcileEvent, never by touching WindowModel/engines directly.OverviewController, using an explicit-WindowHandle entry point owned by NiriLayoutHandler or WorkspaceNavigationHandler; do not fall back to the desktop-focused window.IPC/IPCCommandRouter.swift and the manifest (OmniWMIPC/IPCAutomationManifest.swift); add the CLI name in OmniWMCtl/CLIParser.swift.OmniWMIPC/IPCModels.swift.IPC/IPCQueryRouter.swift from live WMController/WorkspaceManager state.OmniWMCtl/, and the descriptor in IPCAutomationManifest.swift.Core/Config/SettingsStore.swift (give it a didSet that calls scheduleSave() if it should persist).WMController.applyPersistedSettings() or the consuming handler.Sources/OmniWM/UI/.SettingsExport.swift, CanonicalTOMLConfig.swift, SettingsTOMLCodec.swift. settings.toml is the only settings source of truth — verify it survives encode/decode.
+Operational/runtime state (updater timestamps, restore catalog, palette mode) belongs in RuntimeStateStore (runtime-state.json), not the TOML.Core/Layout/Niri/ or Core/Layout/Dwindle/.NiriLayoutEngine+*.swift extension (+ColumnOps, +Sizing, +TabbedMode, +WindowOps, +WorkspaceOps, +Animation, …); navigation is in NiriNavigation.swift, constraint solving in NiriConstraintSolver.swift.withEngineMutationScope (or withBatchedLayoutBuild for plan-building); the engines assert otherwise.
 Emit a frame map; let NiriLayoutHandler/DwindleLayoutHandler build the EffectPlan.@_silgen_name declarations live in Core/PrivateAPIs.swift; runtime dlopen/dlsym wrappers in Core/SkyLight/SkyLight.swift.| Term | Definition |

 |---|---|